 Margy began her nursing career in 1986 at UCSF Hospital where she discovered her love of pediatric nursing.
 In 1991, she joined a home health agency and found her calling in caring for children at home, she has been supervising pediatric nursing programs in the home health setting ever since.
 Responding to a need for high-quality in-home pediatric medical care in our community, in June of 2005 Margy co-founded Coastal Kids Home Care, a labor of love and her proudest accomplishment.
 Since then, Margy has been honored with the Award of Excellence from The End of Life Nursing Education Consortium (ELNEC) for her work with terminal children.
 Margy has been a committed and selfless leader who has had her own share of ups and downs.
 She is a daughter, wife, and mother who has dedicated her life to caring for others.

 Hieu Nguyen, MD received his medical degree from Wayne State University School of Medicine and completed his pediatric residency at the Children’s Hospital of Michigan.
 During his studies, Dr. Hieu trained in Palliative Care under Dr. Chuang and Dr. Tremonti and completed comprehensive coursework in this area.
 He participated in medical missions abroad to Ecuador, Peru, Nicaragua, Ghana, Haiti, Viet Nam and street medicine in Detroit.
 Dr. Hieu is dedicated to providing the highest quality of care to children, especially those with special healthcare needs.
-He is excited to join the Coastal Kids Home Care team as Medical Director of their Pediatric Palliative Care program.
+He is excited to join the Coastal Kids Home Care team as the Pediatrician on our Palliative Team.
 Outside of the office, Dr. Hieu is married with two young sons.
 He enjoys volleyball, cooking and traveling.

 Kim received her B.S. at University of San Diego and her B.S.N at St. Louis University.
 Kim has worked as a nurse coordinator, and staff RN for both children and adolescents gaining almost 10 years of experience before taking time off to raise her two boys.
 Kim has been with Coastal Kids since 2015 and is happy to be doing what she loves again.